kalisio/kdk/docs/api/core/application.md

 Like the **Storage** singleton, the **Exporter** singleton provides ready-to-use functions to exploit the [import-export service](./services.md#import-export-service)

-This singleton exposes a `create` method which allows you to create an export.
-The interface is roughly similar to that exposed by the create method of the library [feathers-import-export](https://github.com/kalisio/feathers-import-export#export-data-params).
+This singleton exposes an `export` method which allows you to create an export.
+The interface is roughly similar to that exposed by the [create](https://github.com/kalisio/feathers-import-export#export-data-params) method of the library [feathers-import-export](https://github.com/kalisio/feathers-import-export).
 The difference is that this interface allows you to offer different formats and provide a transformation according the format.

-To uniquely identify the generated files, the **Exporter** automatically timestamps the generated files.
-The genereated filename is computed using a `basename` property, or the `service` name if `basename` is not define.
-To this basename, it adds the time and the format as the file extension.
+Moreover; it allows to uniquely identify the generated files.
+Indeed, the **Exporter** automatically timestamps the generated files.
+The generated filename is computed using a `basename` property, or the `service` name if `basename` is not define.
+To this basename, it adds the time and the format as the file extension such as the following specification: `<basename|vervice>_<YYYY-MM-DDTHH-MM-SS:ssSZ>.<format>`

 The following configuration allows you to export data from the `documents` service in 2 formats: `csv` and `json`.
 The transformation associated with the chosen format will then be used to call the service.
-The resulting file will be named: `my-documents_<YYYY-MM-DDTHH-MM-SS:ssSZ>.<format>`

 ```js
 service: 'documents',